-Digital Asset Management (DAM) is the process of organizing, storing, and distributing digital creative assets in a centralized and efficient manner.
-Digital assets include a wide range of file types such as images, videos, audio files, documents, presentations, and more.
+Digital Asset Management (DAM) is the process of centralizing, organizing, storing, and distributing marketing content – especially digital creative assets – in an efficient manner.
+Digital assets include a wide range of file types such as images, videos, ads, logos, audio files, documents, presentations, and more.

-What are the benefits of a DAM system?
+What are the benefits of a digital asset management system?

 Easily manage large volumes of complex assets

 Marketers are generating more content every day – and that content is compounding.
 Managing this influx of assets manually or with traditional storage methods such as a hard drive, can quickly become overwhelming and inefficient.

 A Digital Asset Management system simplifies the administration of these large banks of assets, ensuring they are easily accessible when needed.
 It does this via a centralized repository equipped with smart tools to help organize, categorize, and search for assets at lightning speed.

 Manual asset management processes are time-consuming and prone to errors.
 Without the assistance of a Digital Asset Management system, team members are lumbered with manually performing tasks such as manually inputting metadata, painstakingly tagging each file, cropping and resizing, and overseeing the time-consuming process of file conversions.
 This not only saps productivity but also hampers the creative and strategic aspects of marketing work.

 In contrast, a DAM system streamlines these operations through automation, allowing marketing teams to allocate more time and energy to more rewarding efforts such as creative tasks, strategy development, and customer engagement.

 Quick and easy asset retrieval